Antonina Zubkova: Later life

-After entering the reserve in September 1945 she returned to her studied at Moscow State University, completing her initial studies in 1948 before moving on to the graduate school of Research Institute of Mechanics.
+After entering the reserve in September 1945 she returned to her studies at Moscow State University, completing her initial studies in 1948 before moving on to the graduate school of Research Institute of Mechanics.
 She married a navigator from another aviation regiment, Yevgeny Nedugov, and gave birth to their daughter Yelena in 1947.
 She committed suicide on 13 November 1950 and was buried in the Vagankovo Cemetery in Moscow.